gab-palmeri/urental-backend/README.md

     DB_PASS=yourdbpass
     SERVER_HOST=yourserverip
     SERVER_PORT=yourserverport
+    MAILER_ADDRESS=youremail@provider.it
+    MAILER_PASS=youremailpass

-This file will be used to rapidly access your host and database infos
+This file will be used to rapidly access your environment infos